Disadvantaged Business Enterprises

 OVERALL GOALS (Section 26.45) AMOUNT OF GOAL

-In accordance with Section 26.45(f) GRTC will submit its overall goal to DOT on August 1 at three (3) year intervals.
-In establishing the overall goal each year, GRTC will consult with minority, women’s and general contractor groups, community organizations, and other officials or organizations to obtain information concerning the availability of disadvantage and non-disadvantaged businesses, the effects of discrimination on opportunities for DBE’s, and GRTC’s efforts to establish a level playing field for the participation of DBE’s.
+In accordance with Section 26.45(f) GRTC will submit its overall goal to DOT on August 1 on three year intervals.
+Before establishing the overall goal, GRTC will conduct interviews (face-to-face) with minority, women’s and general contractor groups, community organizations, and other officials or organizations to obtain information concerning the availability of disadvantaged and non-disadvantaged businesses, the effects of discrimination on opportunities for DBEs, and GRTC’s efforts to establish a level playing field for the participation of DBEs.

-Following this consultation, GRTC will publish a notice of the proposed overall goals, informing the public that the proposed goal and its rationale are available for inspection during normal business hours at GRTC’s Administration Building for 30 days following the date of the notice, and informing the public that GRTC and DOT will accept comments on the goals for 45 days from the date of the notice.
+Following this consultation, GRTC will publish a notice of the proposed overall goals, prior to submitting to FTA, informing the public that the proposed goal and its rationale are available for inspection during normal business hours at GRTC’s Administration Building for 30 days following the date of the notice, and informing the public that GRTC and DOT will accept comments on the goals for 45 days from the date of the notice.
 Notice will be issued in general circulation media and websites.
-Normally, GRTC will issue this notice by June 1 of each year.
+Normally, GRTC will issue this notice by June 1 of the year in which the goal must be submitted to FTA.
 The notice will include addresses to which comments may be sent and addresses where the proposal may be reviewed.

 GRTC’s goal submission to DOT will include a summary of information and comments received during this public participation process and our responses.

-GRTC will begin using GRTC’s overall goal on October 1 of each year, unless we have received other instructions form DOT.
+GRTC will begin using GRTC’s overall goal on October 1 of the applicable three-year period, unless we have received other instructions from DOT.